lukas/ml-class/README.md

 If you're on linux, you're probably already reasonably well setup :).

-### For people who haven't done a lot of python
+### For people who are comfortable with programming, but haven't done a lot of python

 If you are comfortable opening up a terminal but want a python intro/refresher check out https://www.learnpython.org/ for a really nice introduction to Python.

-### For people who are experts on python
+### For people who have done a lot of programming in python

-A lot of people like to follow along with ipython or jupyter notebook and I think that's great!
+A lot of people like to follow along with ipython or jupyter notebooks and I think that's great!
+It makes data exploration easier.
 I also really appreciate pull requests to make the code clearer.

 ## Libraries
 Before the class, please run the following commands